-- a critical infrastructure (physical or virtual); - b critical technology and dual-use products and key technologies for industrial leadership and training and technologies developed under projects or programs which are of particular interest to Spain; - supply of critical inputs, in particular energy, fossil fuels, raw materials, as well as food supply and strategic connectivity services; - d sensitive information, including access or control of personal data under the General Data Protection Regulation (EU) No. 2016/679; and - e media.
+- 1. critical infrastructure (physical or virtual); - critical technology and dual-use products and key technologies for industrial leadership and training and technologies developed under projects or programmes that are of particular interest to Spain; - 3. supply of critical inputs, in particular energy, fossil fuels and raw materials, as well as food supply and strategic connectivity services; - 4. sensitive information, including access or control of personal data under the General Data Protection Regulation (EU) 2016/679; and - 5. media.